Accessible Learning Center (ALC) Residential Accommodations

 Emotional Support Animal (ESA), sometimes called a therapy animal or companion animal, is an animal that is necessary to afford the student with a disability an equal opportunity to use and enjoy NCF owned housing and provides therapeutic benefit to an individual with a mental or psychiatric disability upon the recommendation of the student’s physician, psychiatrist, social worker, or other licensed mental health professional.
 An ESA is limited to the student’s specific residence assignment and designated outdoor areas on campus and is not permitted in academic buildings and other campus facilities.
 An ESA unlike service animals is recognized under the Rehabilitation Act or ADA.

-All requests for emotional support animals should be directed to the Advocacy and Accessible Learning Center (ALC) process for “residential accommodation requests”.
+All requests for emotional support animals should be directed to the Accessible Learning Center (ALC) process for “residential accommodation requests”.
 If a student requests more than one ESA a letter needs to be submitted for each request.
 The college will determine, on a case-by-case basis, and in accordance with applicable laws and regulations, whether the animal is a reasonable accommodation on campus.
 In doing so, the college will balance the needs of the individual student with the impact of animals on other campus patrons.

 Emotional Support Animal Request Form (To be completed by a licensed provider).